cscart/docs/en/user_guide/payment_methods/stripe_apple_and_google_pay.rst

 *************************************************************************
-How To: Set Up Apple Pay, Google Pay, and Credit Card Payments via Stripe
+How To: Set up Apple Pay, Google Pay, and Credit Card Payments via Stripe
 *************************************************************************

 #.
 Make sure that the :doc:`/user_guide/addons/stripe_payments/index` add-on is installed and active.
 If not, :doc:`install and enable the add-on </user_guide/addons/1manage_addons>`.